Night Vision (NVG)

 What is often underestimated is that the effectiveness of a night vision goggle (NVG) does not depend solely on the device itself.
 In practice, mounting, balance and helmet configuration are just as important.
 A high-quality NVG without a stable setup will still lead to fatigue and reduced performance.

 We also find that many players and users forget that their sight or optic needs to be compatible with this.
-A red dot that isn’t night vision compatible (NV-compatible) can be too bright when used with NVGs or even completely ‘blow out’, leaving you with no usable aiming reticle.
+A red dot that isn’t night vision compatible (NV-compatible) can be too bright when used with NVGs or even completely “blow out”, leaving you with no usable reticle.
 An NV-compatible red dot, such as some models from Vortex Optics with adjustable low brightness, is therefore not a luxury, but an essential part of a properly functioning night setup.

 Ergonomics and balance in NVG setups

 An NVG doesn’t work based on fit; rather, the ergonomics and balance of your setup determine how effective you are in the field.
-In practice, we see that a poorly balanced helmet has a greater impact on your performance than minor differences in image quality.
+A poorly balanced helmet often has a greater impact on performance than minor differences in image quality.

 AGM Global Vision units are robust and durable, but this often makes them slightly heavier.
 Without proper balance, this can quickly lead to neck and shoulder strain.
 Using a counterweight distributes the weight more evenly and immediately makes the system feel more stable.
 Luna Optics systems are generally more compact and lighter, which makes them noticeably more comfortable, particularly during longer sessions.